Erythrorchis cassythoides: Description

-Erythrorchis cassythoides is a leafless, climbing, mycotrophic herb that has thin, wiry, dark brown to blackish stems up to 5 m long and branching groups of flowers with between ten and thirty resupinate flowers.
+Erythrorchis cassythoides is a leafless, climbing, myco-heterotrophic herb that has thin, wiry, dark brown to blackish stems up to 5 m long and branching groups of flowers with between ten and thirty resupinate flowers.
 The groups of flowers are 80-150 mm long, each flower yellow to greenish and 20-25 mm wide.
 The sepals and petals are 11-18 mm long and 2-4 mm wide with the lateral sepals and petals curved and spreading apart from each other.
 The labellum is white, 9-12 mm long, 4-7 mm wide with wavy or crinkled edges but has brown or reddish streaks as it ages.
 There is a callus consisting of a hairy plate and two round ridges in the centre of the labellum.
 Flowering occurs from August to December and is followed by the fruit which is a capsule 60-200 mm long and 8-15 mm wide.